zizitizi/my-devops-Roadmap/Docker/s12s13introdocker.md

 use docker inspect containername to grep that used commad . the last thing in docker run is image name after that we have commads.

+bitnami is beiggest image provider container in world